 The field of GPR is about rigorously investigating what the most important global problems are, how we should compare them, and what kinds of interventions best address them.
 For example, how to compare the relative importance of tackling global health vs. existential risks.

-It also considers questions such as how much weight to put on longtermism, or whether we should give now or later.
+It also considers questions such as how much weight to put on longtermism and the value of future generations, or whether we should give now or later.

 I’d be keen to see more investment in the field, both in absolute terms and relative to the portfolio of effort within the effective altruism community.